-Place a heat-safe bowl such as stainless steel over a small saucepan with high sides that has been filled with about an inch of water, and then bring that to a low boil.
+Make a double boiler: Place a heat-safe bowl such as stainless steel over a small saucepan with high sides filled with about an inch of water, then bring that to a low boil.

 Choose a bowl that will sit nicely on top of the saucepan.
 You don't want the base of the bowl to be touching the boiling water; you want to melt the chocolate, not cook it or burn it.
 Make sure the bowl isn't in contact with the boiling water.

 Note: Stir the chocolate frequently.
 Take it off the heat when it's nearly melted, and stir until the chocolate melts completely.